cscart/docs/en/user_guide/look_and_feel/changing_attributes/sort_by_name.rst

 .. note::

-    If you want to check the add-on code, please, visit `the add-on page on GitHub <https://github.com/cscart/addon-subcategories-sort>`_.
+    The add-on has its own `repository on GitHub <https://github.com/cscart/addon-subcategories-sort>`_.

 2. Log in to the Administration panel of your store.